About the Ginninderra Catchment

 Ginninderra Creek is of major importance in both a local and regional context.
 It carries approximately one quarter of the urban water runoff from Canberra directly into the Murrumbidgee River system and then the Murray.
 Hence there is considerable potential to degrade the already stressed aquatic ecosystems of the Murray-Darling Basin.

 Ginninderra Creek itself begins in the upper reaches of Gungahlin within the Mulligans Flat Nature Reserve and enters the Murrumbidgee at Ginninderra Falls in Parkwood.
-The water catchment for the creek and its tributaries crosses the border between the ACT and NSW and takes in some 32,000 hectares of land.
+The water catchment for the creek and its tributaries crosses the border of the ACT and NSW and takes in some 32,000 hectares of land.

 The Ginninderra Catchment